 I don’t know about you, but I can’t see “heavenly Jerusalem.”
 I cannot even begin to imagine “the city of the living God.”
 I can’t see “thousands upon thousands of angels in joyful assembly.”
 I certainly can’t see “the spirits of righteous men made perfect.”
 (If only all the “righteous” people I knew were perfect!
 Ha!)

 None of these things can be experienced with my senses.
-What’s less, none of things have yet happened.
+What’s less, none of these things have yet happened.
 They’re all in the future.
 I have to simply have faith.
-By reading about the future in God’s Word, I have to be sure of what I hope for and certain of what I do not see (Hebrews 11:1).
+By reading about the future in my Bible, I have to be sure of what I hope for and certain of what I do not see (Hebrews 11:1).

 Then we read a solemn warning: